 Preloading is the function of crawling and caching the pages after clearing the cache.
 The starting point for preloading content is your XML Sitemap and the plugin will crawl all the links inside each URL.

-Note: WP Rocket needs the complete URL for preloading Sitemap and prefetching DNS.
-However, you have to enter relative URL (ignoring the domain) for preloading fonts from your site.
+Note: Make sure to provide the correct URL format in the text boxes.
+For example, WP Rocket does not need the HTTP part for prefetching while you have to enter relative URL (ignoring the domain) for preloading fonts from your site.

 6. Advanced Rules – Fine-tune Cache Rules

 Advanced rules help you to maintain pages, cookies and user agents so that the plugin will never cache them.
-WP Rocket will automatically never cache WooCommerce cart, checkout and my account pages.
+WP Rocket will never cache WooCommerce cart, checkout and my account pages automatically.
 Therefore, in most cases, you do not need to enter anything on this page and leave the settings as it is.

 - Never Cache URL(s) – type the URLs of the pages you never want the plugin to cache.
 Good example, is if you have changed the WordPress login URL using security plugins, enter the new login URL in the text box.